bdeeesh/FermiLabBeamer/README.md

 # FermiLabBeamer
-Template with minimal style that mimics FermiLab style and colour palettes.
+Beamer template with minimal style that mimics FermiLab style and colour palettes.